altaweelala/RGM-Mobility-Model-for-FANETs/README.md

 ## Contact

-For more details, please contact Dr. Ala Altaweel at altaweel.ala@gmail.com
+For more details, please contact Ala Altaweel at altaweel.ala@gmail.com